iKala-Cloud/aws-waf-solution/API.md

 - *Type:* `string`

 If the construct need to deploy more than one times, specify the property to prevent AWS resource name conflict.

+(The property only allow alphanumeric and "_" symbol because glue database naming is needed)

 ---